Specification tests for generalized propensity scores using double projections: Asymptotic results

 where $R_{\infty,t}^{dpro}$ is the same Gaussian process as defined in Theorem \ref{theorem1}, and $\delta_{t}$ is a deterministic shift function given by

 \end{theorem}

-An immediate consequence of Theorem \ref{thh1n} is that, whenever there exists some $t\in\mathcal{T}$ such that the deterministic shift function $\delta _{t}\left( \beta,u\right) \not =0$ for at least some $(\beta,u)\in\Pi_{pro}$ with a positive Lebesgue measure, our proposed Cram\'{e}r-von Mises test statistic will have non-trivial power in detecting local alternatives of the form (\ref{h1n}).
-A pathological situation in which our test will only have trivial local power against such alternatives is when $r_{t}(X)$ is a linear combination of score function $g_{t}(X,\theta^{\ast})$ for every treatment level $t\in\mathcal{T}$, i.e., $r_{t}(X)=\nu^{\top}g_{t}(X,\theta^{\ast})$ $a.s.$ for some nonzero vector $\nu$.
+An immediate consequence of Theorem \ref{thh1n} is that whenever there exists some $t\in\mathcal{T}$ such that the deterministic shift function $\delta_{t}\left( \beta,u\right) \not =0$ for at least some $(\beta^\top,u)^\top\in\Pi_{pro}$ with a positive Lebesgue measure, our proposed Cram\'{e}r--von Mises test statistic will have non-trivial power against local alternatives of the form (\ref{h1n}).
+A pathological situation in which our test will only have trivial local power against such local alternatives is when $r_{t}(X)$ is a linear combination of score function $g_{t}(X,\theta_0)$ for every treatment level $t\in\mathcal{T}$, i.e., $r_{t}(X)=\nu^{\top}g_{t}(X,\theta_0)$ $a.s.$ for some nonzero vector $\nu$.
 In such a case, the limiting distribution of $CvM_{n}^{dpro}$ under $H_{0}$ and $H_{1,n}$ is the same so that $H_{1,n}$ cannot be detected.
-However, such a specific class of local alternatives is arguably of very limited practical interest.
+However, such a specific class of local alternatives is arguably of limited practical interest.